In addition to being a certified herbalist and aromatherapy consultant, Gina finds the unrelenting allure of gardening

 Select a good-sized sweet potato that is firm and solid.
 You can simply get one from the produce aisle at the grocery store or, better yet, a local farmer's market.
-I just use one that I did not use and had started to sprout.
+I just used one that I did not eat and had started to sprout.

 It doesn't necessarily need to have the beginning of shoots coming out of the stem end.

 To create sprouts, carefully wash your potatoes and cut them either in half or in large sections.
-Place each section in a container with soil mixture.
-You can leave some of the potato to show above the soil.
+Place each section in a container with a soil mixture.
+You can leave some of the potato showing above the soil.

 The slips need warmth, so put them on a window ledge or on top of a radiator.
 In a few weeks, your potatoes will be covered with leafy sprouts on top and roots on the bottom.

-Depending on your sweet potato’s mood and the heat of your climate, you should begin to see green leaves within a few weeks—or earlier if your potato was showing signs of sprouting anyway.
+Depending on your sweet potato’s mood and the heat of your climate, you should begin to see green leaves within a few weeks—or earlier if your potato was showing signs of sprouting already.

 When Do You Remove the Sprouts From the Potato?

 Once your sweet potatoes have sprouted, you have to separate them into plantable slips.
 To do this, you take each sprout and carefully twist it off of the sweet potato.

-Do this when the sprouts are about 5 to 6 inches long.
-This usually takes 3 to 4 weeks from the time that you start the process.
+Do this when the sprouts are about five to six inches long.
+This usually takes three to four weeks from the time that you start the process.

 Place all of the sprouts in another glass jar full of water, and leave them in the same sunny place.
-In a very few days, you will begin to see little white roots begin to form and grow from the sprouts.
+In just a few days, you will begin to see little white roots begin to form and grow from the sprouts.
 These roots will grow very quickly and soon fill the jar with roots.

 To keep your slips healthy, be sure to keep the water fresh and discard any slip that isn't producing roots or looks like it's wilting.